| 4 min

 March 2nd, 2017

-It’s all well and good to have a pretty website with pretty images but, is it actually helping or hindering your conversions?
-If you know that you could do better then you’ve come to the right place!
-Good design is about more than just the aesthetics, it’s about understanding how humans think, and what subconsciously triggers them to convert.
+It’s all well and good to have a pleasant-looking web design with pretty images but, is it actually helping or hindering your conversions?
+If you want to know what you could do better, then you’ve come to the right place!
+In reality, good web design is about more than just aesthetics.
+It’s about understanding how humans think and what subconsciously triggers them to convert.

-Did you know?
-The average human takes anywhere between 100-400 milliseconds to blink, but it only takes 50 milliseconds for users to form an opinion about a website.
-So, with that little amount of time to make a lasting impression, a site’s design is the one thing you can’t afford to slack on.
+Did you know that we can take anywhere between 100-400 milliseconds to blink?
+To put this into context, it only takes 50 milliseconds for users to form an opinion about a website!
+So, with that little amount of time to make a lasting impression, a website’s design is the one thing you can’t afford to slack on.

-The key factors to getting better conversions are based on one’s ability to convey professionalism and trustworthiness through the design of your website.
-This is because more often than not, users will judge the trustworthiness of your website based on the quality of the design.
-That along with using design subtleties to drive visitors towards a desired action can help increase trust in your website from users.
+The key factors that help produce better conversions are based on your ability to high-quality web design.
+This is because it’s more often than not that users will judge the trustworthiness of your website based on the quality of the design.
+This along with using design subtleties to drive visitors towards a desired action can help increase trust in your website from users.

 In a study conducted by the NNGroup stated that, “The first step to garnering trust is to make your site appear legitimate and professional.”
-An example of a top tip that can help you achieve this is by having a well-organised site with an appropriate colour scheme and most importantly high-quality imagery.
+An example of a top tip that can help you achieve this is by having a well-organised site with an appropriate colour scheme; and most importantly, high-quality imagery.

 KIS (Keep It Simple)

-When users first land on your website they don’t want to be spammed with a lot of information.
-Studies have shown that visitors are willing to scroll for as long as there is something to scroll for.
-Therefore, don’t cram everything above the fold.
-Keep it simple, and focused on one objective.
-The example below shows a simple eye catching image, text and CTA.
+When users first land on your website, the last thing they want is to be spammed with lots of information.
+However, studies have shown that visitors are willing to scroll for as long as there is something to scroll for.
+Therefore, this is a reason to not cram everything above the fold!
+So, keep it simple.
+Just focus on one objective.
+The example below shows a simple eye-catching image, text and call to action.

-Your most important page elements such as lead-gen forms or call to action buttons should be highlighted to make them stand out.
-Look at the image below, which CTA catches your eye first?
+Your most important web design elements, such as lead-gen forms or call to action buttons should be highlighted to make them stand out.
+Which CTA below catches your eye first?

 Choosing the right web banner image is crucial when it comes to your web design.
 Put it this way.
 If you are a company that deals with skydiving equipment then it wouldn’t make much sense to use a scuba diver.
-Keep the hero image consistent with your brand and products.
-Not just above the fold as a hero image but across the whole site in order to keep consistency.
+You should keep the hero image consistent with your brand and products.
+This doesn’t just apply to your hero image, but it also applies across the whole site in order to keep consistency.

-As the name suggests, directional cues guide your visitors to the direction where they point.
-There are two types of directional cues that can come in all shapes and sizes: explicit and suggestive.
-Explicit cues can be any physical signs, such as physical arrows and lines and suggestive cues use imagery to subtly direct your prospects gaze.
+It’s pretty evident from the name, but directional cues guide your visitors in the direction you want them to go.
+There are two types of directional cues which can come in all shapes and sizes.
+These are explicit and suggestive.
+Explicit cues can be any physical signs, such as physical arrows and lines.
+Whereas, suggestive cues use imagery to subtly direct your prospects gaze.

 - Fingers pointing